dmcavinue/dmcavinue.github.io/docs/_posts/2020-11-01-degoogling-myself.markdown

 - **Notes**: *Google Notes/Evernote*
 - **Phone**: *Android*

 As you can see, a scary over-dependence on google services.

-@startmermaid
-pie title Pets adopted by volunteers
-  "Dogs" : 386
-  "Cats" : 85
-  "Rats" : 35
-@endmermaid